Mount Kilimanjaro Lemosho Route

 Experience for Mount Kilimanjaro

-A Kilimanjaro trek is just that - it's a non-technical trek but it does offer a full mountaineering experience.
-Experience in hill walking is a benefit but not absolutely necessary, since this is a supported climb and many people doing it will not have been to altitude before, especially if on a charity trek.
+Kilimanjaro is a non-technical trek but it does offer a proper mountaineering experience.
+Experience in hill walking is a benefit but not absolutely necessary, since this is a supported climb and many people doing it will not have been to altitude before.
 You will however be outdoors constantly and living in tents so any sort of experience with camping will be useful.

-Climbing Mount Kilimanjaro does not require you to have any experience of high altitude, and there is nowhere in the United Kingdom or Ireland to possibly train for it.
+Climbing Mount Kilimanjaro does not require you to have any experience of high altitude, and there is nowhere in the United Kingdom or Ireland to train for it if you are based there.
 The important factor will be to go slowly and allow your metabolism to adapt to the lower air pressure and the thinner air.
-We have an excellent team of guides and porters who will ensure that you are well looked after and well prepared for a successful summit attempt.
+The slow and steady pace will always be the best approach.

 Is Kilimanjaro the Right Mountain for Me?